zicklag/docs-1/docs/self-hosted/config-options.md

+---
+description: Environment variables are used for all configuration within a Directus project.
+These variables can be defined in a number of ways, which we cover below.
+readTime: 12 minutes
+---

 # Configuration Options

 > Environment variables are used for all configuration within a Directus project.
 These variables can be defined in a